jcusick13/baseball/pitch_classification/README.md

 </p>

 Comparing the frequency of pitch types per cluster, we can see that the clustering algorithm has a strong agreement with the MLB assigned pitch type for most clusters, though a few still have some relative uncertainty.
 Clusters 3, 4, and 5 unambiguously align with changeups, curveballs, and sliders, respectively.
 Four-seam fastballs are well defined in clusters 1, 8, and 9, but the clustering wasn't quite sure of how to handle two-seamers.
 While we can loosely define cluster 2 as general fastballs, we're unable to name cluster 7 for now because of the strong disagreement with the MLB pitch types.
 However, we can safely ignore this cluster since it contains only 45 pitches, which accounts for 1.3% of the total dataset.

+All in all, the MClust package was pretty successful at creating a classification for Rick Porcello's pitches compared the MLB's official classifier.
+Possible extensions of this would be to have distinct clustering schemes for fastballs and for breaking balls.
+This could possibly help with differentiating between two and four seam fastballs.